What to Know About Getting an Affordable, Quality Dental Crown in Mexico

 Porcelain-Fused-to-Metal Dental Crowns: Porcelain-fused-to-metal dental crowns are often used for the most visible teeth, such as the front teeth.
-These dental crowns are usually undetectable with the porcelain outer appearance and they can be matched to look very much like your original teeth.
+These dental crowns are usually undetectable with the porcelain outer appearance and match your original teeth.

-All Ceramic or All Porcelain Dental Crowns: While not as strong as porcelain-fused-to-metal, all porcelain dental crowns or all ceramic dental crowns are the most realistic, especially for the front teeth.
-Still, many people prefer all ceramic dental crowns or porcelain dental crowns because they are the most bio-compatible material, and it is unlikely to cause any adverse reactions in the patient.
+All-Ceramic or All Porcelain Dental Crowns: While not as strong as porcelain-fused-to-metal, all-porcelain dental crowns or all-ceramic dental crowns are the most realistic, especially for the front teeth.
+Still, many people prefer all-ceramic dental crowns or porcelain dental crowns because they are the most bio-compatible material.
+In addition, it is unlikely to cause any adverse reactions in the patient.

 Zirconia: This makes a good base for porcelain dental crowns because it bonds well and strengthens the dental crown.
 This material has been used for years in dental restoration.
-It is still a metal, so if someone is acutely reactive to metals, they may want to be tested for reactivity first.
-It creates an excellent cosmetic result.
+It is still metal, so if someone is acutely reactive to metals, they may want to be tested for reactivity first.
+However, it creates an excellent cosmetic result.

 How Much Do Crowns Cost, and How Much Can I Save with Beyond Borders Dental?

 The cost for a dental crown can vary widely — factors such as local competition in your city or even where you live in the U.S. Crowns usually cost $1000 to $1500 per crown.
-The price in our offices, start at $425 for a porcelain fused to metal (PFM) — a savings of over $1000 per crown in some cases.
+However, prices start at $425 for a porcelain fused to metal (PFM) — a savings of over $1000 per crown in some cases.
 And, our approved dental offices use the same materials as are used in the U.S. For a more detailed breakdown of cost savings, visit our “How Much Can I Save?” page.

-You may also have questions about the quality of the dental care in Mexico, due to the price disparity; be sure to visit our “What About the Quality?” page.
-It explains that 90% of people getting dental work from dentists in Mexico were satisfied according to an extensive survey, finding their treatment either “good” or “excellent”.
+You may also have questions about the quality of dental care in Mexico due to the price disparity; be sure to visit our “What About the Quality?” page.
+It explains that 90% of people getting dental work from dentists in Mexico were satisfied, according to an extensive survey, finding their treatment either “good” or “excellent.”
 You will also learn important information about the inconsistencies of dental care in the U.S.

 Problems that Can Arise with Dental Crowns

 In most cases, dental crowns are well accepted by the body and cause few problems.
 While there may be sensitivity in the beginning, this usually resides quickly.
-If you have a continuing issue of sensitivity, you could consider one of many special toothpastes developed for tooth sensitivity.
+If you have a continuing sensitivity issue, you could consider one of many special kinds of toothpaste developed for tooth sensitivity.
 If your bite does not feel right, there may need to be some adjustment to the height of the crown.
 This is easily adjusted and not uncommon.

-In some cases a dental crown may become loose or even fall off.
-A number of things can cause this, including a lack of adequate cement at the time of permanent placement, or in some cases, an improper fit.
+In some cases, a dental crown may become loose or even fall off.
+Many things can cause this, including a lack of adequate cement at the time of permanent placement, or in some cases, an improper fit.

-In very rare cases, there can be an allergic reaction to the materials in the dental crown, or the cement that is used.
-However, extensive research has been used to develop materials that are bio-compatible, and it is highly unlikely that you will have such a reaction.
-Our dentists guarantee their work and services for at least four years but if you do encounter any problems later, please contact us to address it.
+There can be an allergic reaction to the dental crown materials or the cement used in sporadic cases.
+However, extensive research has been used to develop biocompatible materials, and it is improbable that you will have such a reaction.
+Our dentists guarantee their work and services for at least four years, but please contact us if you encounter any problems later.